cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 The default JIT compiler in the JVM is known as the Hotspot compiler.
 The [OpenJDK](https://github.com/openjdk/jdk) compiler is a free version of this interpreter written in Java.

-> “In fact, a JIT compiler just needs to be able to accept JVM bytecode and produce machine code - you give it a `byte[]` in, and you want a `byte[]` back.
+> “In fact, a JIT compiler just needs to be able to accept JVM bytecode and produce machine code: you give it a `byte[]` in, and you want a `byte[]` back.
 It will do a lot of complex things to work out how to do that, but they don’t involve the actual system at all, so they don’t need a "systems" language, for some definition of systems language that doesn’t include Java, like C or C++.”

 The objective of a JIT compiler is to generate high-quality machine code as fast as possible.
 Thanks to the runtime information, JIT compilers perform much more sophisticated optimizations than the `javac` compiler.
 These optimizations improve performance.

-The Hotspot JIT compiler allows the ample interpreter time to "warm-up" Java methods by executing them thousands of times.
+The Hotspot JIT compiler allows the ample interpreter time to "warm up" Java methods by executing them thousands of times.
 This warm-up period allows a compiler to make better decisions related to optimizations because it can observe (after initial class loading) the complete class hierarchy.
 The JIT compiler can also inspect branch and type profile information gathered by the interpreter.